 Can you change the way your organization views risk?
 First, ask yourself these five questions to take stock of your current risk management program.
 Doing so will help you understand how holistic risk management is an opportunity for your business to grow and thrive.

 1. Do you treat risk reactively rather than proactively?

-Rather than invest resources now, companies roll the dice.
+Rather than invest resources into stronger internal controls now, companies roll the dice.
 And, they may be fine — temporarily.
-But, eventually something will happen, and the first question stakeholders, and often regulators, ask is, "Where was management?"
-In these situations, it's not uncommon to see major turmoil and repeated turnover in top positions in a short period of time.
-Not only does it create problems for the organization and its stakeholders; it impacts many individuals personally, too.
+But, eventually something will happen, and the first question stakeholders, and often regulators, ask is, “Where was management?”
+In these situations, it’s not uncommon to see major turmoil and repeated turnover in top positions in a short period of time.
+Not only does it create problems for the organization and its stakeholders, it impacts many individuals personally, too.

 2. Are risk awareness and risk management aligned with your organizational strategy?